Today I have some tips and tricks on how to save money on an electric bill and use less energy.

 My energy supplier used to add Tesco Clubcard points which represented a big saving for us.
 Sadly they stopped doing that, so that meant it was time to switch!
-It is worth checking for similar incentives that you are likely to gain from.
+It is worth checking for similar incentives.

 3. Install solar panels

-You will need to do some maths as to whether solar panels will save you money in the long run, and how long it will be your break-even.
+You will need to do some maths as to whether solar panels will save you money in the long run, and how long it will be before you break even.
 But, what they will do is reduce your energy consumption.